sameelarif/scribe/README.md

 ### Puppeteer Plugin Integration

 The `puppeteer-scribe` folder contains an example of how one would integrate the model into a browser environment.
-The logic can be forked and edited to support playwright, selenium, or any other web automation library.
+The logic can be forked and edited to support Playwright, selenium, or any other web automation library.

 To use the plugin, move your saved model's file into the `model` folder.
 You don't need to replace previous model versions as the server will automatically pick the most recent file.